jaseg/matelight/README.rst

 5. Stick a loop of LEDs through the lids of the bottles
 6. Repeat from step 1
 7. Stack up a bunch of these crates and tie them together with zip ties and straps
-8. Connect the wiring harness to the LED loops and the control board
+8. Connect all the wires together (mis-)using wonderful XLR connectors
 9. ???
 10. PROFIT!!